ChemistryFind a programme

 Professor Chris Willis, (Professor of Organic Chemistry), Biotransformations; Isotopic labelling; New methods for the synthesis of natural products and molecules of biological interest; Reaction mechanisms

-Professor Dek Woolfson, (Professor of Chemistry and Biochemistry), Biosensors and scaffolds for tissue engineering; Computational and experimental methods to design, synthesise and characterise novel peptide and protein structures; Understanding the relationships between protein sequence and three-dimensional structure
+Professor Dek Woolfson, (Professor of Chemistry and Biochemistry), Applications of protein design in cell biology and biotechnology; Chemistry and biology of coiled-coil protein assemblies; Rational and computional design of completely new protein structures and functions; Understanding the relationships between protein sequence and three-dimensional structure and function

 Not fixed, unless determined by external funding bodies.
 We welcome applications at any time of the year.